bvberkum/docutils-ext/README.rst

   -  propose breadcrumb and other generate transforms on devel list Lea mentioned breadcrumbs.
   -  re-evaluate include, literal and raw dereferencing.
+  - --use-bibtex=USE_BIBTEX of latex2e may be nice practical example of external resource framework integration.

 What follows is some thoughts on document publishing.